declancm/windex.nvim/README.md

   require('windex').toggle_terminal([{maximize} [, {command}]])
   ```

-  * The maximize argument can either be 'none', 'nvim', or 'both'.
-Respectively,
+  * The {maximize} argument can either be:

-    this either does no maximizing, maximizes the current nvim window, or
+    * 'none' - No maximizing,

-    maximizes the neovim window and tmux pane when toggling the terminal.
-The
+    * 'nvim' - Maximize the neovim window,

-    default is 'both'.
+    * 'both' - Maximize the neovim window and tmux pane (the default).

-  * Has an optional command argument to run a terminal command.
+  * The optional {command} argument can be passed a string to run in terminal.

   * __Example:__ Custom keymap to open lazygit fullscreen.